GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 }
 ```

-`Message Events` present a structured and efficient way to facilitate communication across various parts of an game, by offering a level of decoupling that enhances code maintainability and readability. `Message Events` are best suited for cross game communication.
+`Message Events` present a structured and efficient way to facilitate communication across various parts of the game, by offering a level of decoupling that enhances code maintainability and readability. `Message Events` are best suited for cross game communication.
 Note that we should only use Unity/C# `actions`, `events`, and `delegates` within a feature restricted scope (i.e. within the prefab hierarchy of a specific feature/Controller), and all other communication across the game should rely on `Message Events`.

 # Conclusion